christian-schw/christian-schw/README.md

 </div>

 <h2 align="center">
-I'm a Professional SAP and Hobby Web Developer :computer:
+I'm a Professional SAP and Hobby Developer :computer:
 </h2>

 I have a wide range of interests: From software development and psychology to sports and nutrition and much more.<br>